Trader post scandal: Resignation of Belknap

 Belknap with his counsel, Blair, testified before the Clymer Committee on February 29, 1876.
 Belknap then withdrew from further testimony, and his attorney Blair proposed Congress drop charges against his client if Belknap resigned.
 The Clymer committee, however, was in no mood for compromise and declined.
 On March 2, Rep. Lyman K. Bass informed former Solicitor General and current Treasury Secretary Benjamin Bristow, who informed Secretary of State Hamilton Fish, who in turn told him to tell President Grant.
 When Bristow reached the White House, Grant was eating breakfast and getting ready for a studio portrait session with Henry Ulke.
 Bristow told Grant of Belknap's tradership scheme and suggested he speak with Bass for further information.
 After Bristow left, Grant scheduled an afternoon meeting with Bass.
 He then began to leave for Ulke's studio when he was interrupted by Belknap and Interior Secretary Zachariah Chandler in the White House's Red Room.
 Weeping, the burly Belknap prostrated himself before Grant and confessed to the kickback scheme, blaming his two wives.
 Belknap begged the President to accept his resignation.
-Moved by Belknap's emotional plea, Grant personally wrote and accepted Belknap's resignation at 10:20 A.M., much to Belknap's relief.
-Immediately afterwards, Senators Lot Morrill and Oliver Morton intercepted Grant and advised him not to accept Belknap's resignation; however, Belknap had already resigned.
+Moved by Belknap's emotional plea, Grant personally wrote and accepted Belknap's resignation at 10:20 a.m., much to Belknap's relief.
+Immediately after, Senators Lot Morrill and Oliver Morton intercepted Grant and advised him not to accept Belknap's resignation; however, Belknap had already resigned.